isomerpages/nparks-biodiversity/_obsolete-pages/Community Programmes and Activities.md

 </div>
 <p>Peng Fai will introduce Avian Photography and walking the audience through
-some of the specialised equipment used.&nbsp; Participants can expect a showcase of spectacular moments and lesser known sightings in Singapore.&nbsp;
+some of the specialised equipment used.&nbsp; Participants can expect a showcase of spectacular moments and lesser known sightings in Singapore.&nbsp;</p>
+<p></p>
-The talk will conclude with some general pointers on ethical behavour in the field closing off with a short Q&amp;A session.</p>
+<p>The talk will conclude with some general pointers on ethical behavour
+in the field closing off with a short Q&amp;A session.</p>
 <p></p>
 <p>Speaker: Peng Fai, member of Nature Photography Society, Singapore.</p>
 </td>